These games are not just Vaporwave or Cyberpunk themed, its just my personal list of games I played this year that I really enjoyed.

 5.)
 Among Us By Innersloth

 Among Us is a small game that came out in 2018 and gently flew under the radar for several years.
 In its early life the game had around 30-50 players at a time.
-It didn’t perform great back then and was another small game lost in the shuffle.
+It didn’t perform great back then and was another game lost in the shuffle.

 Then the pandemic hit in early 2020 across the globe and suddenly the game became one of the most played games on Steam and mobile (Android and IOS).
 Initially several popular streamers picked up the game and soon youtubers followed in suit.
 With this sudden rise in publicity, people began to see that not only was it a super fun game but it was a very inexpensive and super simple game to pick up and play for all ages to enjoy.

-The game ended up being ideal for isolation, as Among Us is fantastic for online social interaction where players had do use deduction and also a sharp eye to find out who among them is an imposter before the rest of the space cadets are killed.
-Its an adaptation of the classic game Werewolf that many people are familiar with but also expanded upon with players having to complete tasks while figuring out the killer and the killer being able to sabotage important parts of the space ship which could lead to an automatic win if the rest of the players don’t cooperate.
+The game ended up being ideal for isolation, as Among Us is fantastic for online social interaction where players had to use deduction and also a sharp eye to find out who among them is an imposter before the rest of the space cadets are killed.
+Its an adaptation of the classic game Werewolf that many people are familiar with but also expanded upon with players having to complete tasks while figuring out the killer and the killer being able to sabotage important parts of the spaceship which could lead to an automatic win if the rest of the players don’t cooperate.

-It truly was the pandemic game of choice and I cannot imagine the shock and joy of the developers when they found out this little game that was forgotten back in 2018 suddenly became one of the most played games in 2020 worldwide.
+It truly was the pandemic game of choice and I cannot imagine the shock and joy of the developers when they found out this game that was forgotten back in 2018 suddenly became one of the most played games in 2020 worldwide.

 4.)
 Hades By Supergiant Games

 Game of the year for many and for good reason.
-A fun and gorgeous-looking hack n’ slash that brings back memories of games like Grim Dawn or Diablo but being far more fast paced, adding in some rouge like elements and overall interesting characters based on Greek Mythology.
+A fun and gorgeous-looking hack n’ slash that brings back memories of games like Grim Dawn or Diablo but being far more fast paced, adding in some rogue like elements and overall interesting characters based on Greek Mythology.